-One of my good friends had a question revolving around ONE of the ten commandments (thou shalt not murder) and I spent hours with God in how to answer him.
+Watch the video at the top of this article.
+Then come along with me on a journey prompted by one of my good friends who had a question revolving around ONE of the ten commandments (thou shalt not murder).
+I spent hours with God in how to answer him.
 This is kind of a corollary to two other articles I wrote, “Anti-Life” and “Jesus and Abortion“.
 Now, if you are a one issue voter, then get out your Bible and let’s do this together as I recount the journey behind the four words which are 10% of the ten commandments.

 Lets’s do this in two parts, Exodus and then the Executive Summary in Deuteronomy.
 Open up your Bible (or Bible App) and start at Exodus chapter 19.
 That chapter will give a background of what comes next.
 Exodus 20 is where you see the four words (out of 783,137 words in the King James Version Bible).
 Verses 3-17 are where the “Ten Commandments” come from, and perhaps you think that is where God wrote them on the two tablets.
 Not so!
 The next verse (18) says the people trembled.
 And the next verse (19) has Moses talking with the people, so at that point, there were no tablets.
 Verse 21 has Moses approaching God (again).
 Then keep reading… I had to read 6 more pages in my Bible until I see Exodus 24:4 “And Moses wrote down all the words of the Lord”.
 But wait … there’s more!